numbats/learnr/chapters/chapter6.md

 ---
-title: 'Chapter 6: Data Visualisation with R'
+title: 'Chapter 6: Data visualisation with R'
 description: This chapter will give you an introduction to the R graphics system and teach you how to get started with using the ggplot2 package for drawing all kind of plots.